jmonlong/manu-vgsv/manuscript.md

 #### SVTyper

-The VCF containing deletions was converted to symbolic representation and passed to `svtyper` as long as the reads mapped by `bwa mem`.
+The VCF containing deletions was converted to symbolic representation and passed to `svtyper` with the reads mapped by `bwa mem`.
-The output VCF was converted back to explicit representation, to facilitate variant normalization later, using `bayesTyperTools convertAllele`.
+The output VCF was converted back to explicit representation using `bayesTyperTools convertAllele` to facilitate variant normalization before evaluation.

 #### SMRT-SV2

-SMRT-SV2 was run on VCFs generated for SMRT-SV2 using the command: `XXX` The output VCF was converted back to explicit representation, to facilitate variant normalization later??
+SMRT-SV2 was run on VCFs generated for SMRT-SV2 with the "30x-4" model and min-call-depth 8 cutoff.
+The output VCF was converted back to explicit representation, to facilitate variant normalization later.

+(todo: double-check and maybe more details from Glenn)

 ### Simulation experiment